captix/WP-docker-basic/README.md

 Edit the credentials in the yaml file if you want more control over them.
 Dont forget to change them in both services to be the same thing.

 ---

+Use wordpress as usual to add woocommerce if thats what you want

 Large sample data set here:
 https://glover.us/blog/woocommerce-sample-data-set/